ananttuli/ipv4-tool-batch/README.md

 # ipv4-tool-batch
-Batch scripts which automate tedious GUI IPv4 configuration while changing octet or switching to DHCP
+Batch scripts which automate tedious GUI IPv4 configuration by changing static IP or switching to DHCP

 ### Files